Support the Project

 The latest translation files from weblate.org will be downloaded and applied to the installation of WebODM.

-Become a Contributor
+Become a Code Contributor

-Section titled “Become a Contributor”The easiest way to get started is to take a look at our list of outstanding issues and pick one.
+Section titled “Become a Code Contributor”The easiest way to get started is to take a look at our list of outstanding issues and pick one.
 You can also fix/improve something entirely new based on your experience with WebODM.
 All ideas are considered and people of all skill levels are welcome to contribute.

 You don’t necessarily need to be a developer to become a contributor.
 We can use your help to write better documentation and improve the user interface texts and visuals.